tweibley/legate/public/docs/authentication/api_reference/schemes/http_bearer.md

-# Adk::Auth::Schemes::HttpBearer
+# Adk::Auth::Schemes::HTTPBearer

-The `HttpBearer` class implements the HTTP Bearer authentication scheme, which uses a bearer token to authenticate API requests.
+The `HTTPBearer` class implements the HTTP Bearer authentication scheme, which uses a bearer token to authenticate API requests.
 This is one of the simpler authentication schemes, used when you already have a bearer token.

 ## Overview